Why This Program?

 - Learn from research scientists: The environmental science curriculum design scaffolds courses and culminates in upper-level research-based courses taught by experts.
 This exposes students to cutting-edge approaches, such as the application of geographic information systems science to research the causes of avian population declines and to map a strategy for restoring natural areas in the Loess Hills.

-- Conduct original research: Develop invaluable research skills in applying vertebrate abundance data toward analyzing the viability of threatened, endangered, and returning species.
+- Conduct original research: Develop invaluable research skills in mitigating nitrogen in wastewater, or applying vertebrate abundance data toward analyzing the viability of threatened, endangered, and returning species.
 You'll get hands on experience beyond Sioux City.
 Embark on an annual, week-long trip to South Dakota's Black Hills.
-Or join other travel opportunities that have included the West Texas desert, Southern California chaparral, the Kansas prairies, Ozark forests, Hawaiian islands and Costa Rican jungle.
+Or join other travel opportunities that have included the Galapagos, Southern California chaparral, the Kansas prairies, Ozark forests, Hawaiian islands and Costa Rican jungle.

 - Learn in your own backyard: The nation's largest urban tallgrass prairie sits literally at the corner of Briar Cliff's campus.
 What better place to study environmental science than a 150-acre classroom?